Arachni/arachni/README.md

 rake spec:path_extractors # for the path extractors
 ```

+**Note**: _The module specs will take about 90 minutes due to the ones which perform timing attacks._

 ## Contributing

 We're happy to accept help from fellow code-monkeys and these are the steps you